mazabin/Cellular-Automata-Processing/README.md

 # Cellular-Automata-Processing
 Cellular Automata in Processing with G4P library.

+To run program you need to install Processing v.
+3.0 or higher and install G4P library from Sketch-> Import library... -> Add library... and from the list choose G4P by Peter Lager.
+If you happen to find any bug, please open an issue - I'll try to solve it as fast as I can.

 Project includes five simulations:
-* Automata 1D based on Wolfram Rules - not implemented
+* Automata 1D based on Wolfram Rules - WIP
 * Conway's Game of Life
 * Naive Seeds Growth
 * Dynamic Recrystalization
-* Monte Carlo Simulation - not implemented
+* Monte Carlo Simulation

 GUI allows you to set:
 * number of seeds on board in %